-We have audited the compensation report of Nestlé S.A. for the year ended 31 December 2021.
-The audit was limited to the information according to articles 14-16 of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance) contained in the tables labeled "audited" and highlighted with a blue bar on pages 38 to 52 of the compensation report.
+We have audited the Compensation Report of Nestlé S.A. (the Company) for the year ended 31 December 2023.
+The audit was limited to the information pursuant to articles 734a-734f of the Swiss Code of Obligations (CO) in the tables labeled "audited" and highlighted with a blue bar on pages 38 to 56 of the Compensation Report.